Nissan Leaf Insurance Rates

 Rates are averaged for all Nissan Leaf models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Cheapest Nissan Leaf Insurance
+How to Find More Affordable Nissan Leaf Insurance

-- Higher risk drivers that have major violations or accidents may have to pay on average $1,470 more per year than a low-risk driver
+- Higher risk drivers who have multiple accidents or major violations may pay on average $1,470 more per year than a safer driver

 Rate Tables and Charts